L – Lockdown

 When safe to do so, remove yourself from the danger zone.

-ATI provides techniques for safer and more strategic evacuations.
+ALICE provides techniques for safer and more strategic evacuations.
 Evacuating to a safe area takes people out of harm’s way and hopefully prevents civilians from having to come into any contact with the shooter.

 Did you know that you should break a window from the top corner as opposed to the center?
 Many useful techniques that civilians do not know exist and can save your life.
 ALICE trainers teach strategies for evacuating through windows, from higher floors and under extreme duress.